exercism/elm/exercises/concept/tisbury-treasure-hunt/.docs/hints.md

 ## 3. Count Treasure Locations

-- You can use `Tuple.second` with `List.filter` to get a list of all the second values from a list of tuples
+- You can use `Tuple.second` with `List.map` to get a list of all the second values from a list of tuples

 ## 4. Special Places